mgfeller/swprof-reading-list/README.md

-# Books for the Well-Grounded Software Professional
+# Books for the Successful Software Professional